About

 About Therapy

-Therapy is a space where you can talk and explore your feelings and difficulties.
+Therapy is a space where you can talk openly and gain a deeper understanding of yourself, your feelings and difficulties.
 It is an opportunity to be listened to not with judgement, but with curiosity.

-It is my role to offer new perspectives, identify patterns and ask questions that encourage further reflection.
-Together we can start to better understand your experiences and any issues you my have.
+It is part of my role to offer new perspectives, identify patterns, connections and ask questions that encourage further reflection.
+Together we can start to better understand the connection between your experiences and any issues you may have.

 Being an integrative practitioner allows me to tailor the process, depending on individual needs.
-I draw on a range of approaches such as transactional analysis, psychodynamic and person-centred models to provide the support you require in exploring the issues with which you’re having difficulties.
+I draw on a range of approaches such as transactional analysis, psychodynamic and person-centred models to provide the support you require to explore and handle the issues with which you’re having difficulties.
 I believe in working relationally, so the therapeutic relationship is an integral part of my practice.
-It is also a collaborative process, where we work together to enable you to find your unique path towards a more fulfilling life.
+The aim is to build an equal and honest relationship, which can serve as a model for other relationships too.

 About Me